Package 'dst'

 x

-An object of bca class, i.e. a basic chance assignment defined on one variable
+An object of DSM class, i.e. a basic chance assignment defined on one SSR.

 use_ssnames